Frequently Asked Questions

 We have clients across the U.S. and in different time zones.
 We are on call to accommodate them.

 We call each person back and speak with them, a consultation takes about 30 minutes but can also exceed 1 hour depending on history.
 We ask for patience here since each client is treated with the same diligence.

 Conversely speaking we are not callback pests.
 We will try to reach a prospective client by telephone no more than two times (2).
-If this fails we will send an email with a choice between (3) teleconference dates that should be adequate to permit consultation.
-However, if no reply is registered, we do not call again and we not do email.
+If this fails, we will send an email with a choice between (3) teleconference dates that should be adequate to permit consultation.
+However, if no reply is registered, we do not call again and we do not do email.
 Our volume does not allow us the luxury of multiple calls.
 If a contract was received it remains on file for two (2) years from the receipt date, even if the individual is not a client.
 This is done to comply with Federal law.

 I called you but didn't leave a message, will you still call me back?

 Sometimes we will, however, a message is important because it lets us know a little about the person or situation before we go into a teleconference.

 What is an E.I.N.?